 By default, your edits will be saved with the same name as the template you created them from.
 For example, if you created a document from the manual handling risk assessment template, your edit will be called manual handling risk assessment.

-But what if you need to create a number of manual handling risk assessments, for different tasks or projects?
+But what if you need to create more than one manual handling risk assessment, for different tasks or projects?
 How will you know which one is which?
 You could click on each one and check the content.
 Or, you could make your life easier by renaming your edits.

 Now you can rename your edit.

 You can rename your edit whatever you like.
 We recommend adding the project name so you can easily search for all the documents relating to a project.
 Or you could use a reference number for your project.
 Or maybe name the edit for the location, site or team it applies to.

 Great, renaming and organising your edits will make it easy to find what you need and keep your documents in order.
 When you download your edit, the PDF will automatically include the title you have provided in the filename, ready to share with your team and others.

 Don't forget to download your finished document, so you can share it with your team, clients and other people.
 You might also need to collect signatures on your finished document, here's a guide for getting people to sign your PDF.

 Get tools, documents and information for better health and safety.
 Join for free today.Free Plan

 If you have purchased a health and safety course and you need to transfer it to another HASpod user, this guide will show you how.
 This works with single access courses, if you have a team membership plan you don't need to transfer courses as your team will automatically get access.Read Post